Best Practices for Avoiding Expert Witness Disqualification

 Defending Against a Motion for Expert Witness Disqualification

-The party moving to disqualify an expert witness based on a conflict of interest has the burden of proof.
+The party filing a motion to disqualify a witness due to a conflict of interest has the burden of proof.
 The moving party must therefore establish that a confidentiality issue exists, and that it is not waivable.
 Communications between parties and experts are not presumed to be confidential.
 So the moving party will need to point to specific disclosures that if revealed would result in prejudice to the moving party.
 Or that there is an objectively reasonable basis to believe that this confidential relationship existed.

 Once this burden of proof is met, the burden switches to the party opposing the motion for disqualification to prove that no confidentiality conflict actually exists.
 One way can be to show that the conflict was waived.
 This would be applicable if the information was already shared by the opposing counsel and was therefore not actually confidential.
 A party can also prove that only technical information, or easily discoverable information was exchanged.
 While nothing related to litigation strategy or anticipated defenses was discussed.